 BBC Radio 2 programme The

 Organist Entertains.
 The programme itself has now been running for

-over 40 years and can be heard on a Tuesday evening at 9:30pm.
+over 40 years and can be heard on a Thurdsay evening at 11pm, or later on BBC iPlayer.

 Nigel is equally at home on church organs and electronics, particularly